 Effective September 1, 2014, in the event that graduate tuition fees (except MBA, IMBA, MPA, part-time LLM students, MHRM and MDes and other professional programs as may be approved) and/or administrative or ancillary fees (hereafter collectively "fees") are increased above the Board of Governors approved rates for domestic and visa students as of September 1, 2012, any employees in the bargaining unit who are registered full time and pay the higher fees will receive funding in an amount equivalent to the fee increase in order that their net income from salary, including negotiated salary increases, is not offset by the fee increase.
 Except in circumstances beyond its reasonable control, the Faculty of Graduate Studies shall post the monies in connection with this funding to a student's account by no later than November 1 for the Fall term, March 1 for the Winter term and July 1 for the Summer term.
-Such funding shall not include the increases to Graduate Financial Assistance ("GFA") in the collective agreement and shall be a dedicated amount of any funding covering a fee increase shall be posted to student accounts and treated as if it was an additional funding.
+Such funding shall not include the increases to Graduate Financial Assistance ("GFA") in the collective agreement and shall be a dedicated amount of additional funding from the University as required to fully cover the fee increase.
+The amount of any funding covering a fee increase shall be posted to student accounts and treated as if it was an additional amount of GFA that does not require the performance of work in exchange for the additional funding.